PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Verify Alert Contain
+## Verify Alert Match

-Verifies that the message of a JavaScript alert contains the given value.
+Verifies that the message of a JavaScript alert matches the given value.
 When the verify fails, the test will continue execution, logging the failure.

 ### Usage

 `
-verifyAlertContain(text)
+verifyAlertMatch(text)
 `

 ### Parameters